-Oceania is a region made up of thousands of islands throughout the Central and South Pacific Ocean.
-It can be divided into three island groups: continental islands, high islands, and low islands.
+The Oceania region includes thousands of islands throughout the Central and South Pacific Ocean divided into three island groups.

 Australia, Zealandia, and New Guinea are continental islands with mountain ranges or highlands.
 These highlands are fold mountains, created as tectonic plates pressed together and pushed land upward.
-New Zealand and Papua New Guinea also have volcanic features as a result of tectonic activity.
+New Zealand and Papua New Guinea also have volcanic features.

 High islands, also called volcanic islands, are created as volcanic eruptions build up land over time.
-These eruptions begin under water, when hot magma is cooled and hardened by the ocean.
-Over time, this activity creates islands with a steep central peak.
-Ridges and valleys spread outward from the peak toward the coastline.
+These eruptions begin underwater when hot magma is cooled and hardened by the ocean.
+This activity creates islands with a steep central peak.
+Ridges and valleys spread outward toward the coastline.

 The island region of Melanesia is a major part of the “Ring of Fire,” a string of volcanoes around the boundary of the Pacific Ocean.

-Low islands are also called coral islands.
-They are made of the skeletons and living bodies of small marine animals called corals.
-Low islands often take the shape of an irregular ring of very small islands, called an atoll.
-An atoll forms when a coral reef builds up around a volcanic island, then the volcanic island erodes away, leaving a lagoon.
+Low islands are also called coral islands, made of the skeletons and living bodies of small marine animals called corals.
+Low islands may form an irregular ring of very small islands, called an atoll, when a coral reef builds up around a volcanic island, then the volcanic island erodes away, leaving a lagoon.

 Island Flora and Fauna

-The evolution of flora and fauna across the islands of Australia and Oceania is unique.
 Many plants and animals reached the islands from southern Asia during the last glacial period, when sea levels were low.
-After sea levels rose, species adapted to the environment of each island, producing multiple species that evolved from a common ancestor.
-Due to its isolation from the rest of the world, Australia and Oceania have a high number of species that are found nowhere else on Earth.
+After sea levels rose, species adapted to the environment of each island.
+Due to their isolation, Australia and Oceania have a high number of unique species.

-Birds are very common in Australia and Oceania because they are one of the few animals mobile enough to move from island to island.
-There are many seabirds and also flightless birds, such as emus and kiwis.
+Birds are very common in Australia and Oceania because they can move from island to island.
+There are seabirds and flightless birds such as emus and kiwis.

-Many of the most familiar animals native to the region are marsupials, including the koala, kangaroo, and wallaby.
-Marsupials are mammals that carry their newborn young in a pouch.
+Many animals native to the region are marsupials, including the koala, kangaroo, and wallaby.
+Marsupials are mammals that carry their newborns in a pouch.

 Marine Flora and Fauna

 The Central Indo-Pacific realm includes the world’s two largest coral formations—the Great Barrier Reef and the New Caledonia Barrier Reef.
-These reefs have extensive biodiversity, with many species of whales and dolphins, sea turtles, sea birds and fish, sponges, mollusks, and crustaceans.
+These reefs have extensive biodiversity, with many species of whales and dolphins, sea turtles, sponges, mollusks, and crustaceans.

 Source: Australia and Oceania: Physical Geography